kovid-rathee/kovid-rathee.github.io/_posts/2018-04-08-welcome-to-jekyll.markdown

 categories: jekyll update
 ---

-The top four relational database management systems of today are MySQL, Oracle, SQL Server and PostgreSQL.
-MySQL is the only one which doesn't support lead/lag functionality.
+Out of the most popular relational database management systems, MySQL is the only one which doesn't support lead/lag functionality.
 Lead and lag are functions which come in handy when you have to peek into the next record while processing the current one.
 You can immediately think of an example where this would be required.
 We'll talk about one of the most prominent applications of this, i.e., finding out next order date(and hence, the number of days since last order).
-Here's how you find this out in
+Here's how you find this out in MySQL:
-MySQL:

 {% highlight sql %}

 select f.order_id,
        f.customer_id,
        f.price,